 about

-My jewellery line is a lifetime of making art and obsessive reading on esoteric subjects channeled to three dimensional, wearable pieces.
-I create tiny sculptures in wax and clay, carved to the size and design of the intended jewel.
+Naomi makes her jewels by carving tiny sculptures in wax or clay to the exact size and design of the intended piece.
 No computers or digital tools are involved.
-The prototypes are set in molds which are then injected with wax and used to cast.
+These prototypes are set in molds which are then injected with wax and used to cast.
 This is called the ‘lost wax’ method, a traditional way of making jewellery.
-Sometimes my wax sculpts are cast without creating a mold which makes them unique and impossible to replicate.
+Some waxes are cast without creating a mold which makes them unique and impossible to replicate.
+These are labelled one of a kind and make precious gifts.

 Naomi Nowak clothing is ethical, handmade and unique.
 Each design is limited edition, sometimes one of a kind, envisioned and created by me personally, using recycled textile only.
 I also offer a selection of quality vintage and second hand, all in the interest of halting fast fashion consumerism.